containers/podman.io_old/getting-started/network.md

 The easiest and most convenient way is to communicate via published ports and the underlying host.

-Check, if a "listening" container is running
+Check, if a "listening" container is running:

 ```console
 $ podman ps